swiftlee/k8s-keycloak-auth-demo/README.md

 - Install Flux using the script found in `./flux2`.

 - Create a `secrets.yaml` somewhere in your project.
 Ensure that it is `.gitignore`'d since this will contain your GitHub/GitLab PAT.
+You will also need to create a secret for the Keycloak admin password.
+You will need to initialize the namespace before applying it.

+> Note: You can run a command like this to generate the Keycloak password YAML: `kubectl create secret generic -n keycloak admin-password --from-literal='password=<password_here>' --dry-run=client -o yaml`

 ```yaml
 apiVersion: v1